sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

 the same window width, same window stride, and the same starting trial.
 However, :class:`.ElseLevel` is compatible with any derivation, as long as other levels in the same factor have compatible derivations.
+For every combination of levels in the factors that a derived factor depends on, there must be exactly one matching derived level, taking into account that a level created with :class:`.ElseLevel` matches a combination that is not matched by other levels.

 .. class:: sweetpea.Derivation()